Adriem/my-vimrc/README.md

 NOTE FOR WINDOWS USERS
 ----------------------
-You will need to run `:PluginInstall` for the plugins to be installed by Vundle If you use vim or gvim on Windows, you will probably have to rename this file to \_vimrc for it to work.
+If you use vim or gvim on Windows, you will probably have to rename this file to \_vimrc for it to work.